 NeuronWriter is the budget option that still takes semantic optimization seriously.

 It’s a great upgrade path if Writerzen’s optimizer feels limited and you mostly want better topic coverage guidance without committing to enterprise pricing.
+For small businesses and freelancers, it often hits a nice balance between features and cost.

 Where it improves on Writerzen